DrSquidX/Ethical-Hacking-Scripts/README.md

 Only use these scripts if you have permission from the people whom you are attacking, and only for ethical purposes.

+# Warnings
+SquidWare and RansomSquid are very dangerous scripts.
+RansomSquid will encrypt all of your files, and will only decrypt them if you have the correct key(The key is displayed as a precaution if you somehow run it).
+SquidWare is very dangerous as well, it deletes all of your files as well as ruining your Operating system.
+ONLY RUN THESE IF YOU ARE ON A VIRTUAL MACHINE OR HAVE PERMISSION FROM ANOTHER USER!

 # Updates
 I recently reformatted my scripts into folders.
 The repository is a lot more organised now.